ntotten-kainos/Agile-T2-Java/README.md

 Database
 ---
+1. Using a tool such as MySQLWorkbench or DBeaver:
-1. Create a new test database locally.
+2. Create a new test database locally.
 E.g. `CREATE DATABASE JobPortal_Test_<your username>`.
-2. Make note of your test db name as this will be needed to point your dev environment with `DB_NAME`.
+3. Make note of your test db name as this will be needed to point your dev environment with `DB_NAME`.
-3. Select this database with `USE JobPortal_Test_<your username>`.
+4. Select this database with `USE JobPortal_Test_<your username>`.

 Config